ColinFrank/Hearts/README.md

 The object of hearts is to have the lowest score of any player.
 Players get points by taking certain cards during the course of play.
 Points are tallied at the end of each hand and the game ends when at least one player reaches 100 points.
 Since the goal is to avoid points, players generally try to avoid taking these cards.
 (See exception related to ”shooting the moon” below.)
 The game play is as follows:

 	1. At the beginning of each hand, all 52 cards are shuffled and dealt so that each player has 13 cards.
-Under standard playing rules, the players then exchange cards, but for simplicity, it is not required that you implement this feature.
+Under standard playing rules, the players then exchange cards, but for simplicity, this feature was not implemented.

 	2. The first turn in each round goes to the player who holds the 2 of clubs.
 In our version, the player holding the 2 of clubs can play any card in his or her hand